 Your energy district is here to help you implement energy efficiency and clean energy upgrades at your home, farm, and/or business.
 Together, and with the right resources, we can achieve 100% local, clean, efficient energy by 2050.

-Comprehensive Energy Assessment for Home or Small Business
+Comprehensive Energy Assessment for Home

 $300, plus travel

-This service is for homeowners looking for a more in-depth energy assessment or does not qualify for the Green Iowa AmeriCorps First Step Home Assessment due to location.
+This service is for homeowners looking for a more in-depth energy assessment or do not qualify for the Green Iowa AmeriCorps First Step Home Assessment due to location.
 Energy Assessment includes blower door test, combustion safety testing where applicable, and thermal imaging.
 A written report will include energy efficiency upgrade recommendations with estimates on costs, energy savings and payback periods.

 Home Energy Consulting